GideonRaymond/Catsignment/README.md

 ## Development server

+- Run `npm i` to install all missing dependencies.
+- Duplicate ./src/environments/environment_example.ts twice.
+Rename the two duplicates to 'environment.ts' and 'environment.prod.ts'.
+Add the apiKey for the catApi to both.
-Run `npm i` to install all missing dependencies.
-Then run 'npm start' for a dev server.
+- Then run 'npm start' for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Build